Getty Images

 Tip

-Compare SaaS data retention policies from 4 major providers
+Compare SaaS data retention policies from 5 major providers

 Software as a service has become a way of life for many organizations, but it has not always been clear whether customer data is being fully protected from accidental deletion, incorrect modifications or similar scenarios.
-In some cases, backups can help recover from such errors, depending on their frequency.

 Dropbox

 Dropbox provides a collaborative environment for storing, syncing and sharing files.
 The service saves deleted files and previous file versions for a set number of days, depending on the level of service.
 For personal plans -- Basic, Plus and Family -- Dropbox retains the files and their versions for 30 days.
-For Dropbox Professional and Business, that number is 180 days.
-Dropbox Business customers can opt for the Extended Version History add-on or the Data Governance add-on, which gets them 10 years of version history, and Dropbox Plus customers can use the Extended Version History add-on to get one year of version history.
+For Dropbox Professional and Business, that number is 180 days, and 365 for Enterprise and Advanced users.

 Google

-Google offers many SaaS products, and understanding the company's various retention policies can be a daunting task, especially when compared to SaaS vendors, such as Dropbox.
-According to Google, the company retains "the data we collect for different periods of time depending on what it is, how we use it and how you configure your settings."
-Users can delete the data they create or upload whenever they like, or they can set it up to be deleted automatically after a set period of time.
+According to Google, the company retains "the data we collect for different periods of time depending on what it is, how we use it, and how you configure your settings."
+Users can delete the data they create or upload whenever they like, or they can set it up to be deleted automatically after a set period.
 When a user deletes data, Google launches a process that completely removes the data from its storage systems.
 This can take up to two months, although data can linger in the backup systems for up to six months.

 SaaS retention policies vary significantly from one Google service to the next, and they can change over time.
 For example, Google Drive used to retain files that were moved to the trash until the user specifically deleted them or the account was closed.
-In October 2020, Google updated its retention policy so that files moved to the trash are automatically deleted after 30 days.
+In October 2020, Google updated its retention policy so that Drive files moved to the trash are automatically deleted after 30 days.
 This is similar to how Gmail has long dealt with email messages.
 After 30 days in the trash, they're automatically deleted.

 The retention policy is much different for Google Cloud Filestore, a fully managed file storage service.
 If an administrator deletes a Filestore instance, all data on that instance is deleted and cannot be recovered unless there is a backup in place.
-Google offers no 30-day grace period for Filestore data, as it does for Google Drive and Gmail.
+Google offers no 30-day grace period for Filestore data as it does for Google Drive and Gmail.

 Microsoft

 Microsoft retains customer content for 30 days after an active deletion and 180 days after a passive deletion.
-Plus, when a paid subscription is terminated, Microsoft retains customer data in a limited-function account for 90 days to enable the subscriber to extract the data.
+Plus, when a paid subscription is terminated, Microsoft retains customer data in a limited-function account for 90 days to enable the former subscriber to extract the data.

 But this is not the entire story.
 Microsoft 365 customers can also request expedited subscription deprovisioning, in which case data is deleted three days after an administrator enters a Microsoft-provided lockout code.
 Additionally, customers can apply retention policies to specific Microsoft 365 services, such as Exchange Online, SharePoint Online, Microsoft Teams, OneDrive for Business and others.
-In this way, an organization can retain content forever or permanently delete content after a specific period of time.
-Microsoft 365 is only one of many Microsoft cloud offerings, each with its own SaaS retention policies.
-For example, Azure Application Insights retains raw data points for up to 730 days, but customers can set the retention time to shorter durations.
+In this way, an organization can retain content forever or permanently delete content after a specific period.

 Slack